 An estimate of the uncertainties in the emission inventory estimate was conducted using Monte Carlo simulation, in which a probability distribution function was provided for each of the model inputs (activity or emission factor data), based on the distribution of raw data or, where no or only single estimates exist, on expert assumptions.
-The 95% confidence interval for the total inventory estimate was estimated to be approximately $\pm 15\%$ (i.e. $\pm 35.8$ kt NH3 for the 2019 estimate).
+The 95% confidence interval for the total inventory estimate was estimated to be approximately $\pm 15\%$ (i.e. $\pm 33.9$ kt NH3 for the 2020 estimate).

-NB: uncertainties related to emissions from goats, deer, horses and sewage sludge and digestate applications to land are not currently included in this overall estimate.
+NB: uncertainties related to emissions from minor livestock, sewage sludge and digestate applications to land are not currently included in this overall estimate.